Piyush-Aggarwal-github/oss-audit-24BCE10387/README.md

 ### Script 4, Log File Analyzer

-Reads a log file line by line using a `while read` loop.
-It counts how many lines match a keyword, with a default of `error`, and displays the last five matching lines.
-It can auto-detect log files if none are given and has a retry mechanism for empty files.
+Reads a log file line by line using a while read loop.
+It counts how many lines match a keyword, with a default of error, and displays the last five matching lines.
+It can auto-detect log files if none are given and has a retry mechanism for empty file.

 **Concepts used:**
 `while IFS= read -r`, counter variables, `if-then`, `grep -i`, `tail`, command-line arguments, `$()`.